Sapochee/Password-Website/README.md

 2. To check an existing password, enter it in the first box and click the *Check Password* button to see if and how many times it has been breached.

    To generate a new password, enter the preferred length in the second box and click the *Generate Password* button.

+   You may also use the specified voice commands to perform these tasks.
+Instructions are at the bottom right of the page.

 ### API Endpoints
 1. Password Generate Endpoint